annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ---

 ## Different types of scenes

 A scene represents a grouping of sensor data (e.g. camera images, lidar pointclouds) that should be annotated together.
 Any information necessary to describe the relationship between the sensors and their captured data is also specifed in the scene, be it camera resolution, sensor name, and the frequency at which the data was recorded at, etc.

 There are different scene types depending on what kind of sensor(s) are used to represent the contents of the scene.
 For example, if one wants to create a scene only consisting of image data from camera sensors then one would use the scene type `Cameras`.
 Similarly, if one wants to create a scene consisting of both lidar and camera sensors then one would use the scene type `LidarsAndCameras`.
-Additionally, scenes can either be *single frame* or *sequence* type.
+Additionally, scenes can either be _single frame_ or _sequence_ type.

 ### Sequential vs non-sequential

-Sequential scenes represent a *sequence* of frames in time, whereas non-sequential scenes only contain one snapshot of the sensor data.
-The sequential relationship is expressed via a sequence of **Frames**, where each Frame contains information related to what kind of sensor data constitues the frame (e.g. which image and/or point cloud is part of the Frame) as well as a *relative timestamp* that captures where in time (relative to the other frames) the Frame is located.
+Sequential scenes represent a _sequence_ of frames in time, whereas non-sequential scenes only contain one snapshot of the sensor data.
+The sequential relationship is expressed via a sequence of **Frames**, where each Frame contains information related to what kind of sensor data constitues the frame (e.g. which image and/or pointcloud is part of the Frame) as well as a _relative timestamp_ that captures where in time (relative to the other frames) the Frame is located.

 Non-sequential scenes only contains a single Frame and do not require any relative timestamp information.